Earn two degrees in four years and get an extra edge to secure a job after graduation!

 The School of Law is accredited by the American Bar Association.
-The Nistler College of Business & Public Administration is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+The Nistler College of Business & Public Administration is accredited by AACSB, the Association to Advance Collegiate Schools of Business.
 Accreditation by AACSB

-Double your network when you build connections through the law school and business
+Double your network when you build connections through the law school and Nistler

 Get valuable on-the-ground expertise through the School of Law's Externship and Field Placement program.
 This program has placed students in federal courts, non-profit organizations